DevOpsPlayground/DPG-Meetups-Next.js/README.md

 # Part 2

-In this part, we will transform a traditional React application from being client-side rendered to being server-side rendered using Next.js.
+In this part, we transform a traditional React application from being client-side rendered to being server-side rendered using Next.js.

 ##  Setting up the infrastructure: